AceDataCloud/NanoBananaAPI/docs/nano_banana_tasks_api_integration_guide.md

 ## Conclusion

-Through this document, you have learned how to use the Nano Banana Tasks API to query details of single or batch tasks.
+Through this document, you have learned how to use the Nano Banana Tasks API to query details for single or batch tasks.
 We hope this document helps you better integrate and use the API.
 If you have any questions, please feel free to contact our technical support team.